 Your degree of commitment in time and effort can range from a one-credit single semester project to multi-semester comprehensive Honors research.
 Independent research may count for up to four (4) credits, which may be applied toward the elective credits required for your major.
 Any aspect of earth and environmental science can be a subject of student research.
 Some current and recent projects…

-Environmental Geology student and faculty advisor study climate variability as recorded in ancient equatorial Pacific coral reefs
+Environmental Geology student and faculty adviser study climate variability as recorded in ancient equatorial Pacific coral reefs

 In March of 2018, Assistant Professor Dr. Pamela Grothe and senior Environmental Geology major Andrea Moore (pictured above with a core sample) visited Kiritimati (Christmas Island) to collect fossil corals and seawater samples for use in paleoclimate reconstruction as part of an ongoing project in collaboration with scientists from Georgia Tech and other institutions.
 Moore plans to use data from a 5,000-year-old Porites sp. core recovered from the island as part of her Honors Thesis project in 2018/2019.